tytydraco/yessleep/out/When_I_fall_asleep_Im_forced_to_see_things_Im_not_supposed_to.md

 This was all yesterday.

+When I woke up, all I could see was the blue mist.
+I didn’t even realize I had woken up until I saw two firefighters rush into the house to rescue me.
+I’ve been in the hospital ever since.
+Nobody has been able to identify the mist or where it came from.
+When I first arrived, the first thing I saw was the image of the Visage.
+It’s been on every TV in town for the past five hours.

 I’m sure this all sounds crazy, I’m sure you people can see about a dozen or so holes in the story, and I’m almost certain I’ve gone in circles a few hundred times already.
 What matters is that this is all I’ve gone through. *So far*.
 Could be delusions, could be drugs, I’m even more than willing to be convinced it’s all some prank by Alice.
 This is the first time I have *ever* told anyone what I have been experiencing, much less expressed through text.

 When I first started going on these treks, I was ignorant and incurious, yet safe from any real danger.
-Now that I’ve crossed the line, I’m not sure if I’ll even have a tomorrow.
+Now that it’s crossed into my regular life, I’m not sure if I’ll even have a tomorrow.
 All I can do now is pray the Visage doesn’t find me awake.